codewins95/instahack/README.md

 <li><p>As you can see you have a folder call “instahack”, now make your way into that folder by typing “cd instahack”.</p></li>
 <li><p>Type: “ls” to list the available files.</p></li>
 <li><p>Ok we are nearly there.
 Next lets install an editor so we can edit the password file.
 To install nano, type : “pkg install nano” .</p></li>
-<li><p>Ok lets stop for a second.
-Now allow me to explain a few things for the beginners.
-As the article said , this is a bruteforce method.
-So whats a bruteforce method?
-A bruteforce method is when the target credentials are ran against a list of possible passwords.
-The only thing about bruteforcing is that you are responsible for the strength of your own password list.
-Meaning the probability of cracking the password depends on the strength of the wordlist and the amount of possible words we put in.
-This will take time to build or you can use cupp.py to custom make a wordlist.</p></li>

 <li><p>Fine so lets edit our password list.
 In instahack directory, type: ls.</p></li>
 <li><p>As you can see there is a file named pass.txt.
 This is the file that you will need to place all the possible passwords in.</p></li>
 <li><p>To edit the pass.txt, we will be using the nano editor that we just installed.
 Type: “nano pass.txt”.</p></li>